atom/watcher/docs/help.md

 3. **Lock-ups in native code.** If the process stops responding entirely, there's probably a race condition somewhere.
 Logs and stack traces would be most valuable here.
 (MacOS lets you pull native stack traces from the Activity Monitor, for example.)

 4. **Excessive RAM consumption.** Especially if you notice the node process gradually consuming more and more memory as the day goes on.
 This means that there's a memory leak somewhere, although it will be difficult to track down where without something like [`valgrind`](http://valgrind.org/).
-If you feel ambitious you can speculate about the cause, but even knowing we have a leak lurking somewhere would be valuable :smile:
+If you feel ambitious you can speculate about the cause, but even knowing we have a leak lurking somewhere would be valuable. :smile:

 5. **Sustained high CPU usage.** The stress-tests _will_ churn your CPU and disk fairly heavily (because they're stress-tests) but the CLI should not.
 You may notice brief CLI CPU usage spikes if you clone a large git repository or unpack a big tarball, but if usage stays high or spikes when you aren't doing anything, that's a problem.